 - Discuss your use of PA's with an Access Consultant and keep in touch with us as you transition to campus.
-Also discuss the kind of residence hall room that would provide the highest levels of access.
+Also discuss the kind of dorm room that would provide the highest levels of access.
 For example, you may want a single room with an attached bath, or have other specific considerations.

 - Apply for on-campus housing

 - Sign-up for University of Arizona Orientation as early as possible to get your daily class schedule set.
 Should your class schedule present challenges to your PA schedule, work with your Access Consultant.
 When you are on campus for University of Arizona Orientation, make an appointment to meet an Access Consultant and discuss your transition to campus.